 Adding imagery to the post-hypnotic suggestions can improve the hypnosis.
 You may also engage your sense of taste, touch and smell.
 For example, to help overcome anxiety you could imagine:

-- Sitting on a sandy beach on a warm day
+- Sitting in a place that brings you feelings of calm, such as beach on a warm day

-- Seeing a hot air balloon and placing your worries into the basket
+- Seeing a hot air balloon and placing your worries into the basket, watching them float away

 Adding in action steps – what you’ll actually do differently to improve things – is also very helpful to successful self-hypnosis.